Global Optimization with Parametric Function Approximation: Main Results

-Let us highlight a few interesting aspects of the result. \begin{remark} The GO-UCB algorithm achieves the $\tilde{O}(\sqrt{T})$ cumulative regret.
-This is a no-regret algorithm since $\lim_{T \rightarrow \infty} R_T/T =0$, and the output $\hat{x}$ satisfies that $f^* - \E[ f(\hat{x})] \geq \tilde{O}(1/\sqrt{T})$.
-The dependence in $T$ is optimal up to logarithmic factors, as it matches the lower bound for linear bandits \citep[Theorem 3]{dani2008stochastic}. \end{remark} \begin{remark}[Choice of $\lambda$] One important deviation from the classical linear bandit analysis is that we require a regularization that centers around $\hat{w}_0$ and that the regularization weight $\lambda$ to be $C_\lambda \sqrt{T}$, comparing to $\lambda = O(1)$ in the linear case.
-The choice is to ensure that $\hat{w}_t$ stays within the local neighborhood of $\hat{w}_0$, and to delicately balance different terms that appear in the regret analysis to ensure that the overall regret bound is $\tilde{O}(\sqrt{T})$. \end{remark} \begin{remark}[Choice of $n$] The proof requires $n =\sqrt{T}$, therefore, it also puts sample complexity requirement on $T$ shown in eq. \eqref{eq:n_lower_main}.
+Let us highlight a few interesting aspects of the result. \begin{remark} Without Gaussian process assumption, we propose the first algorithm to solve global optimization problem with $\tilde{O}(\sqrt{T})$ cumulative regret, which is \emph{dimension-free} in terms of its input domain $\cX$.
+GO-UCB is a no-regret algorithm since $\lim_{T \rightarrow \infty} R_T/T =0$, and the output $\hat{x}$ satisfies that $f^* - \E[ f(\hat{x})] \leq \tilde{O}(1/\sqrt{T})$, which is also knowns as expected simple regret upper bound.
+The dependence in $T$ is optimal up to logarithmic factors, as it matches the lower bound for linear bandits \citep[Theorem 3]{dani2008stochastic}. \end{remark} \begin{remark}[Choice of $\lambda$] One important deviation from the classical linear bandit analysis is that we require a regularization that centers around $\hat{w}_0$ and the regularization weight $\lambda$ to be $C_\lambda \sqrt{T}$, comparing to $\lambda = O(1)$ in the linear case.
+The choice is to ensure that $\hat{w}_t$ stays within the local neighborhood of $\hat{w}_0$, and to delicately balance different terms that appear in the regret analysis to ensure that the overall regret bound is $\tilde{O}(\sqrt{T})$. \end{remark} \begin{remark}[Choice of $n$] We choose $n =\sqrt{T}$, therefore, it puts sample complexity requirement on $T$ shown in eq. \eqref{eq:n_lower_main}.
 The choice of $n$ plays two roles here.
-First, as a sufficiently large number, the choice of $n$ guarantees that the regression result $\hat{w}_0$ lies in the neighboring region of $w^*$ of the loss function $L(w)$ with high probability.
-The neighboring region of $w^*$ has nice properties, e.g., strong convexity, which allow us to build the upper bound of $\ell_2$-distance between $\hat{w}_0$ and $w^*$.
-Second, in Phase I, we are doing uniform sampling over the function therefore the cumulative regret can only be bounded by $2Fn=2F\sqrt{T}$.
-The choice of $n$ makes sure the cumulative regret in Phase I is also at the rate of $O(\sqrt{T})$ as that incurred in Phase II. \end{remark}
+First, it guarantees that the regression result $\hat{w}_0$ lies in the neighboring region of $w^*$ of the loss function $L(w)$ with high probability.
+The neighboring region of $w^*$ has nice properties, e.g., local strong convexity, which allow us to build the upper bound of $\ell_2$-distance between $\hat{w}_0$ and $w^*$.
+Second, in Phase I, we are doing uniform sampling over the function so the cumulative regret in Phase I is bounded by $2Fn=2F\sqrt{T}$ which is at the same $\tilde{O}(\sqrt{T})$ rate as that in Phase II. \end{remark}

-If the parameter class is misspecified, i.e., $w^* \notin \cW$, GO-UCB may still suffer from linear regret.
-See our simulation results in Section \ref{sec:simulation}.
-In eq. \eqref{eq:final_R_T}, there is $\mu$, the strongly convexity parameter, in the denominator of upper bound. $\mu$ can be small in practice, thus the upper bound can be large.
-Developing a cumulative regret bound containing a term depending on $\mu$ but being independent to $T$ remains an open problem.
-However, completely overcoming these limitations faces technical challenges and goes beyond the scope of this paper.
-Despite the limitations, our result is still highly nontrivial.